ContinuumDAO/c3caller/README.md

 }
 ```

-Version: The schema version, currently version 1.
+:pushpin: Version: The schema version, currently version 1.

-Name: The protocol name for this DApp ID.
+:label: Name: The protocol name for this DApp ID.
 This can be the contract name or the broader ecosystem if it consists of multiple contracts.

-Description: An optional short description of the DApp.
+:information_source: Description: An optional short description of the DApp.

-Email: An email address that will be used to notify the DApp admin when their fee reserves are running low or if their fee token will soon be deprecated.
+:email: Email: An email address that will be used to notify the DApp admin when their fee reserves are running low or if their fee token will soon be deprecated.

-URL: A custom URL for the protocol for integration with the C3Caller Hub.
+:link: URL: A custom URL for the protocol for integration with the C3Caller Hub.

 ### Registration